gramener/pythoncourse/python-course/working-with-files-and-folders.rst

     f.write("two\n")
     f.close()

-Everytime we open a file in write mode, the previous contents would be overwritten by the new contents.
+Every time we open a file in write mode, the previous contents will be overwritten by the new contents.

 .. code-block:: python